Planet Labs PBC research snapshot

 PL AI Trading Strategy Framework

 The PL AI trading strategy is a rules-based research framework, not personalized advice.
-It should be paired with live chart checks, position sizing, earnings dates, launch schedules, new filings, and contract disclosures because PL can move sharply on operational and government news.
+It should be paired with live chart checks, position sizing, the September 8, 2026 earnings date, launch schedules, new filings, and government contract disclosures because PL can move sharply on operational, launch, and sector news.

 Trend-following setup

-Wait for PL to reclaim the $27.20 to $30.18 zone and then watch whether it can build above the $36.27 50-day average with improving volume.
+In the current downtrend, the trend-following setup waits for PL to reclaim the $22.40 to $23.70 zone and then the 200-day average near $25.85 with improving volume before adding long exposure.
 Confirm price strength with backlog conversion, Q2 revenue, gross margin, and capex execution rather than price alone.

-A failed reclaim followed by a close below $25.23 weakens the setup.
-A break into the $22 to $24 zone signals that the market is assigning a lower growth or execution multiple.
+A failed reclaim followed by a close below $19.16 keeps the bearish structure intact.
+A break into the $16 to $18 zone signals that the market is assigning a lower growth or execution multiple.

 Mean-reversion setup

-If PL holds the $25.23 to $26.05 area, monitor whether the rebound is supported by the $102 million to $107 million Q2 revenue outlook, recurring ACV, satellite deployment, and stable cash after capital expenditure.
+With RSI near 32.5 and stochastic deeply oversold, a tactical bounce toward the $22.40 to $23.70 zone is possible.
+Monitor whether any rebound is supported by the $102 million to $107 million Q2 revenue outlook, recurring ACV, satellite deployment, and stable cash after capital expenditure.

-Do not average down solely because price is near a moving average.
-Reassess if backlog conversion slows, capex rises without revenue support, free cash flow weakens, or share count expands faster than operating cash flow.
+Do not average down solely because price is near oversold levels in a high-beta stock.
+Reassess if backlog conversion slows, capex rises without revenue support, free cash flow weakens, dilution expands, or the stock loses the $19.16 low.

 Fundamental monitor